Matt Coleman III: College career

 On January 10, 2018, Coleman registered his first career double-double with 17 points and 12 assists in a 99–98 win over TCU.
 On March 16, he recorded a career-high 25 points and four assists in an 87–83 overtime loss to seventh-seeded Nevada in the first round of the 2018 NCAA tournament.
 In his freshman season, he averaged 10.2 points per game, 4.1 assists and 2.5 rebounds per game, earning All-Big 12 Honorable Mention.
 Coleman averaged 9.8 points and 3.4 assists per game as a sophomore, while shooting 38.7 percent from the floor.
 For a second time, he was selected to the All-Big 12 Honorable Mention.
 On November 9, 2019, Coleman posted 22 points and seven assists in a 70–66 victory over Purdue.
 As a junior, he averaged 12.7 points, 3.4 assists and three rebounds per game.
 He was named to the Third Team All-Big 12.

 Coming into his senior season, Coleman was named to the Preseason All-Big 12 Team.
 On December 2, 2020, Coleman scored 22 points and hit the game-winning jump shot with 0.1 seconds remaining in a 69–67 win against North Carolina in the Maui Invitational championship.
 On March 13, 2021, he scored 30 points in a 91–86 win over Oklahoma State at the Big 12 tournament final.
 He was named tournament most outstanding player.

 Professional career

 After going undrafted in the 2021 NBA draft, Coleman joined the Sacramento Kings for the 2021 NBA Summer League.
 On September 28, 2021, he signed a contract with the Kings.
 He was waived prior to the start of the season.
 He was later picked up by Sacramento's G League affiliate, the Stockton Kings as an affiliate player.

-On July 22, 2022, he has signed with Beşiktaş of the Basketbol Süper Ligi (BSL).
+On July 22, 2022, he signed with Beşiktaş of the Basketbol Süper Ligi (BSL).

 On December 9, 2022, he signed with AYOS Konyaspor of the Turkish Basketbol Süper Ligi (BSL).

-On February 8, 2023, Coleman signed with Greek club Peristeri for the rest of the season.
+On February 8, 2023, Coleman signed with Peristeri Athens of the Greek Basket League for the rest of the season.
+In 17 domestic Greek league games, he averaged 3.4 points and 1.4 rebounds, while playing around 12 minutes per contest.
+On June 25, 2023, he parted ways with the Greek club.

+In June of the same year, Coleman moved to the Ottawa BlackJacks of the Canadian Elite Basketball League.

+On July 13, 2023, Coleman signed with Dziki Warszawa of the Polish Basketball League.

+On July 17, 2025, Coleman signed a contract with the Russian club Enisey of the VTB United League.